 Storage

-Keep It Warm: If you want to keep the hot chocolate warm for a few hours, consider using a thermal carafe or a slow cooker set on low heat.
+Keep It Warm: If you want to keep the cocoa warm for a few hours, consider using a thermal carafe or a slow cooker set on low heat.
 Stir occasionally to prevent a skin from forming on the surface.

 Reheating: Transfer the hot chocolate cubes from the freezer to the refrigerator and let them thaw overnight.
-Alternatively, you can gently reheat the frozen hot chocolate directly from the freezer, but this might take longer and requires careful monitoring to avoid scorching.
+Alternatively, you can gently reheat the frozen cubes directly from the freezer, but this might take longer and requires careful monitoring to avoid scorching.

-Adjustments: You might need to add a bit more milk or cream to adjust the consistency, as freezing can sometimes change the texture of the hot chocolate.
+Adjustments: You might need to add a bit more milk or cream to adjust the consistency, as freezing can sometimes change the texture.

 Frequently Asked Questions

 Yes, cornstarch is a great option for thickening dairy-free hot chocolate.
 You can use it in almond milk, coconut milk, or any other non-dairy milk alternative.
-Just ensure the cornstarch is well-mixed to avoid clumps in the hot chocolate.
+Just ensure the cornstarch is well-mixed to avoid clumps.

 To avoid clumps, mix the cornstarch in the milk well before adding it to the hot chocolate.
-Gradually pour the slurry into the hot chocolate, whisking continuously.
+Gradually pour the slurry while whisking continuously.
 Stirring continuously while adding the slurry helps prevent clumping.

-Yes, you can reheat cornstarch-thickened hot chocolate.
+Yes, you can reheat cornstarch-thickened hot cocoa.
 However, keep in mind that cornstarch-thickened liquids may thicken further upon cooling.
-If the hot chocolate becomes too thick upon reheating, you can thin it out by adding a little warm milk or water and whisking until the desired consistency is reached.
+If it's too thick upon reheating, you can thin it out by adding a little warm milk or water and whisking until the desired consistency is reached.

 Yes, but it's important to note that it might thicken further as it cools.
 When reheating, you may need to add a bit of warm milk or water to achieve the desired thickness.